ml4ai/delphi/README.md

     versions of Python.

-  - You can install and run Delphi under Python 3.7, but you will need to first install Tangent per the instructions below before pip-installing the rest of hte packages.
+  - You can install and run Delphi under Python 3.7, but you will need to first install Tangent, per the instructions below, before pip-installing the rest of the packages.

 - [Graphviz](https://www.graphviz.org/download/) - Delphi uses this to
   visualize causal analysis graphs.
-See MacOS and Ubuntu notes below for installing graphviz
+See MacOS and Ubuntu notes below for installing graphviz.

 The following installation instructions are directed at developers working on Linux and MacOS operating systems.
 We assume familiarity with the following: